 We Have Experienced Substantial Losses and Expect Future Losses.
-We experienced significant operating losses of \$49.8 million for the year ended March 31, 2001, \$38.7 million for the year ended March 31, 2000 and \$18.3 million for the year ended March 31, 1999.
+We experienced net losses of \$25.3 million for the nine months ended December 31, 2001, \$49.8 million for the year ended March 31, 2001, \$38.7 million for the year ended March 31, 2000 and \$2.2 million for the quarter ended March 31, 2002.
 In January 2001, we announced the reorganization of our business in order to reduce our operating expenses and negative cash flow, which included the downsizing of our operations in Gyyr and Broadcast, and a 25% reduction in our total work force.
-We cannot assure you that this reorganization will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
+In the second fiscal quarter of 2001, we experienced further downsizing in connection with our sale of the Gyyr CCTV Products division and the discontinuation of the business of our Mariner Networks subsidiary.
+We cannot assure you that our efforts to downsize our operations will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
 Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
-As a result, we may continue to experience losses, which could cause the market price of our common stock to decline.
+As a result, we may continue to experience losses, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.